lincze/gnome-eg/README.md

 >       qr#(stash\@\{[^}]+\}): (?:WIP )?[Oo]n [^:]*: (?:[0-9a-f]+\.\.\. )?#;
 ```

-We give it a version number 1.7.5.3, too.
+We give it a new version number 1.7.5.3, too.

+## Update

+- checked ```eg``` on fedora 39, git 2.45.2 w/ perl 5 version 38 - still OK.
+- corrected some typos in the README
+- replaced source URL-s with archive.org URLs